๐ŸŽจ

 REACT COMPONENT

-There are 2 badges options:
+There are 2 types of badges with various options:

 image